 Her concert repertoire varies from Lieder and Mélodies to contemporary compositions.
 With orchestra she performed amongst others de Falla’s Siete canciones populares españolas, Berlioz‘ Les nuits d’été and Zemlinsky’s Sechs Gesänge op.
 13. Nathalie Senf appeard in numerous compositions of the 20th and 21st century, including works by Moritz Eggert, John Adams, Peter Eötvös, Benjamin Britten, Arnold Schönberg, Victor Ullmann, Detlef Glanert and others.
 With the conductor Francesco Angelico she performend Ein Brief by Mauricio Kagel.

-Since 2015 Nathalie Senf is part of the charming Trio Frauenrausch that brings classical music in entertaining programs to diverse audiences.
+From 2015 to 2021 Nathalie Senf was part of the charming Trio Frauenrausch.
 She also places emphasis on musical and theatrical education for kids and teenagers.